nathiedeheyl/pp3_coolness-tracker/README.md

 ## Technologies
 - Programming language: Python
-- Flake8 for code validation
+- Flake8 for on hand code validation
+- CI Python Linter for final code validation
 - gspread library for Google Sheets integration
 - Google API client installed with google-oauth2 using the Google Cloud Setup